 Letter #1: To Our Dog Trainer

 Rebecca, Maxx the dog, and I stopped into the Castleton PetSmart this morning to see our dog trainer.
-She’s been working with us for several months, and we’ve grown quite fond of her.
+She has been helping out with dogs which help with PTSD and she’s been working with us for several months, and we’ve grown quite fond of her.

 While we’re taking a break from training because of life, we wanted her to know that we’d still swing by to see her.